-(Chouard 1960) describes the transmissible characteristic of vernalised shoot tissue through the use of grafting.
-When a vernalised shoot apical meristem is grafted on to non-vernalised root stock, the plant will flower as if the entire plant was vernalised.
-Conversely, if a non-vernalised shoot tip is grafted on to vernalised root stock, the opposite is observed.
-This is consistent in both facultative (i.e. vernalisation decreases time to flowering, but is not essential for flowering) and absolute (i.e. vernalisation is required to progress from vegetative growth to flowering) vernalisation sensitive species.
-(Wellensiek 1962) demonstrated that the effects of vernalisation could be seen in Lunaria bennis (Moonwort) leaf and root cuttings, any rapidly mitotic tissue could demonstrate the effects of vernalisation.
-The regulatory pathways and genetic mechanisms of vernalisation are dependent on the species (see figure 2 below).
-Vernalisation in A. thaliana and many other dicots is centrally regulated via FLOWERING LOCUS C (FLC) expression, whereas cereals such as
+Grafting was originally used to demonstrate the transmissible characteristic of vernalised shoot tissue (reviewed by Chouard, 1960).
+Namely, when a vernalised shoot apical meristem (SAM) was grafted on to a non-vernalised root stock, the grafted plant will flower as if the entire plant had been exposed to the vernalisation treatment.
+Conversely, when a non-vernalised shoot tip (or SAM – need to be specific) was grafted on to a vernalised root stock, the opposite was observed.
+This observation has been consistently reported for both facultative (vernalisation decreases the time period to flowering, but is not essential for flowering) and absolute (vernalisation is required for the plant to transition from vegetative to reproductive growth) vernalisation sensitive species.
+Contemporary research has shown that the regulatory, and genetic mechanisms of vernalisation are species-specific (Fig. 2)figure 2 below).
+For example,vernalisation in A. thaliana, and in many other dicotyledonous species, is centrally regulated by the expression of the floral repressor, FLOWERING LOCUS C (FLC) expression, whereas cereals such as

 barley are regulated via VRN2.
 Beets (Beta vulgaris ssp.
 Vulgaris) have a different genetic mechanism, where FT1 is responsible for regulating FT2 (Pin et al. 2010).
 The commonality in each of these examples is that all changes are epigenetic in nature (i.e. environmental changes modify gene expression resulting in a different phenotype being expressed).
 In each of the examples shown in figure 2, regardless of species, phenotypic attributes brought on by vernalisation are epigenetic in nature.
 Thus, while genetically identical plants responsive to vernalisation will produce different phenotypes when vernalised, the progeny of each of these plants will produce the same vernalisation phenotype, regardless of the parental phenotype.